lpw25/lpw25.github.com/_posts/2013-02-05-camlp4-alternative-part-2.md

 expression (including module definitions) can have side-effects, and the run-time behaviour of the program is simply the combination of all these side-effects.
-This makes it difficult to separate the side-effects that are related to a quotation from the side-effects that are part of the programs execution.
+This makes it difficult to separate the side-effects that are related to a quotation from the side-effects that are part of the program's execution.

-Despite appearing along-side other functions in the program, `foo` must be executed in a completely separate environment.
+Despite appearing alongside other functions in the program, `foo` must be executed in a completely separate environment.
 Any side-effects (e.g. mutable state, I/O) that are produced while creating and executing `foo` will be completely separate from the side-effects of the other functions in its module.